Sam-Martin/aws-xray-lambda-segment-shim/README.rst

 We are also here working outside the scope of what is expected by the aws-xray-sdk.
 We are pretending to be AWS Lambda when we're initiating a trace, we're using undocumented fields to pretend to be AWS Lambda, and to allow the correlation of the SQS message and the Lambda Inovcation (edge creation).

+If this wasn't the only way to pursue a trace through SQS to lambda I would suggest you avoid it!
+But given the complexity involved in automating this from AWS's side, it may be a while before we see native support.